jim-schwoebel/pylicense/README.md

 # license_info
 Repo for quick access to copy/paste info of licenses into code base.

+# Service statement

+       For commercial use, we provide individualised, flexible commercial licensing options for any project size and budget.
+We also offer ready-to-use speech analysis services and software products based on our proprietary extensions to the openSMILE core.
+Expert technical support is also available to help you get started and integrate openSMILE in your developments quickly.
+Contact us today to receive your customized offer and talk about your possibilities!

 # Research and academic use license

         [Package] version 1.x